-The majority of students at TFS are involved in some type of extracurricular activity.
-We believe students gain important life skills such as leadership, teamwork, and personal achievement by being involved in athletics, clubs, and weekend activities.
+The majority of students at TFS are involved in extracurricular activities.
+We believe students gain important life skills such as leadership, teamwork, and personal achievement by being involved in athletics, fine arts, clubs, and weekend activities.

 Can day students participate in weekend activities?

-Yes, we encourage all students to participate.
-Upper School students and Middle School parents just need to contact the Boarding Office to sign-up for that weekend’s activities.
+All students are encouraged to participate in weekend activities.
+Upper School students and Middle School students must first contact the Boarding Office to register for the scheduled weekend activities.

 What do I wear?

 Students are required to wear uniforms during the academic day.
-These uniforms are purchased through Parker [formerly Buckhead] Uniforms with locations in the Atlanta area.
-Parker Uniforms will also come to the TFS campus during the summer.
-Athletic uniforms are provided by the school as a part of tuition.
-After school, students may wear casual clothes provided they meet school dress code requirements.
+These uniforms are purchased through FlynnO'Hara Uniforms online or via a location in the Atlanta area.
+FlynnO'Hara Uniforms will also visit TFS campus during the summer months.
+After school, students may wear casual clothes on campus provided they meet school dress code requirements.

 What transportation is available?